Who We Are

 - Widen the NY-NJ approaches.

-- Maintain one path for peds-runners another for cyclists.
+- Assign one path to peds-runners and another to bicyclists.

 - Peds-runners comprise just 25% of current peak use.

-- Traffic engineers expect 5-10% peds-runners will still use the bike path.
+- 5-10% of pedestrians and runners will still use the bike path.

 - ADA won’t protect the PA from liability in accidents involving cyclists.